 If there were something as simple as a shot available to ward-off the debilitating effects of chronic disease, sufferers would line up for miles.
 As of now, the standard care for someone suffering from COPD is supplemental oxygen and a number of medications.
 These treatments don’t help fight the disease, they simply help manage symptoms.
 Although this seems a bleak state of affairs, a new treatment option has come center stage in the past few years in the form of cellular therapy.

 Cellular Therapy for Lung Disease

 Cells are the body’s natural healing mechanism.
 Whether the issue is a cut on the finger or a debilitating lung condition, cells travel throughout the body to target damaged tissue and promote healing in its place.
 For a simple cut, that means a couple days of scabbing and maybe a little bleeding, but eventually your skin looks like new again.

 Unfortunately, this is a very slow process, and for those that suffer from a disease as progressive as COPD, the cells don’t work as fast as the disease.

 Cellular therapy is designed to speed up this process through concentrating a large number of cells and targeting them at the lungs.
-This allows the cells a chance to put up an effective fight against the disease.
+This may allow the cells a chance to put up an effective fight against the disease.